Why Building Your Own Enterprise AI Chatbot Is a Bad Idea!

 - Black Box AI with no Automated Learning: Companies were so focused on getting the first chatbots successful that they did not plan for the long term.
 Chatbots cannot have a do-it-once and forget-it approach, You need to think about maintenance and fine-tuning the chatbot from Day 1 to keep up with changing user’s expectations and dynamic business system needs.

 - No Clear Business Case: Many organizations embarked on a journey to offer a conversational interface without articulating or understanding what business problem they are going to solve.
-What is the business benefit and impact from automation?
+What is the business benefit and impact of automation?
 Simply adopting technology for the sake of it can actually be detrimental to the overall employee and customer service experience so upfront due diligence can save a lot of time and money and avoid chatbot failure.